RussBDavis/Data-Vis-Final/ProcessBook/ProcessBook.md

 However, even after the autism myth was debunked and the 'mercury mom' trend faded, these concerns are kept alive by the media and the public (https://communitytable.parade.com/109306/sethmnookin/07-why-so-many-parents-are-delaying-vaccines/).
 In addition, new concerns continue surface to plague the reputation of vaccines.
 In fact, fear regarding chemical overload has led to alternative vaccine schedules that delay vaccine administration, such as Dr. Sear's vaccine solution (http://www.loving-attachment-parenting.com/alternative-vaccination-schedule-dr-sears.html).
 "The Truth about Vaccines" documentary uses fear to propegate common myths about vaccines as well as stating other reasons vaccines are unsafe (https://vaccinesworkblog.wordpress.com/2017/04/16/the-truth-about-vaccines-episode-1-top-ten-lies-debunked/).
 The lies and misrepresentation in this documenary are convincing previously pro-vaccine parents that vaccines are dangerous to their children.

 Our goal is to demonstrate to the general public through visualization that vaccines are important for preventing diseases.
 This is accomplished through enabling a direct comparison between disease incidence and vaccination rates for a given year.
-By emphasizing the time-variant impact of vaccines with appropriate visual idioms, we hope to clearly illuminate their efficacy.
+By emphasizing the time-variant impact of vaccines with appropriate visual idioms, we hope to clearly illuminate their efficancy.
 In addition, comparison between diseases at different points in time can highlight the broad impact of vaccinations.
 As the fear of vaccination is founded in misinterpretation of science, our visualization is designed to be accessible to our target audience by being simple, direct, and easy to interpret.
 Our visualization attempts to hold the attention of our target audience by being interesting, interactive, and aestetically pleasing.
 Given these demands, we chose to proceed with a global map coded with color as our visualization.

 Related Work
 ---